 Summer is the perfect time to plan a sourcing road trip!
 Combining a road trip with FBA sourcing is a great idea that mixes the fun of a vacation with sourcing in new and exciting places.
 Imagine driving to a location far from home and stopping at rural Walmarts along the way to find clearance items you can’t find anywhere else.
 Think about how much fun it could be to source at your favorite stores in a new town and find even more of the items you’ve already sourced in your own hometown.
 The possibilities are endless.

-Rebecca and I just employed this exact strategy.
-Last week, we drove down to Houston, Texas (250 miles south of where we live in the Dallas/Fort Worth area) and sourced at many rural retail stores along the way.
+Rebecca and I just often this exact strategy.
+In 2018, we drove down to Houston, Texas (250 miles south of where we live in the Dallas/Fort Worth area) and sourced at many rural retail stores along the way.
 While in Houston, we sourced for more inventory, shared meals with local friends and family, sourced for more inventory, went to a Houston Astros baseball game, and sourced for even more inventory.
 It was a great trip that more than paid for itself with the inventory we were able to purchase along the way.

-The book Traveltage: Use Your Smartphone & FBA to Make Money, Travel, & Create The Life You Want is a good resource that walks you through everything you need to know (and more) about combining travel with working a successful FBA business.
+Our course, The Reseller’s Guide to Road Trip Arbitrage: Expand Your Sourcing Radius and Increase your Amazon FBA Profits is a good resource that walks you through everything you need to know (and more) about combining travel with working a successful FBA business.

 9. Feed the Beast